-When the line overvoltage protection is triggered in the UCC2892 and UCC2894 controllers, the gate drive signals are immediately disabled.
-At the same time, the slow discharge of $C{SS}$ is initiated.
+When the line overvoltage protection is triggered in the UCC2897 controller, the gate drive signals are immediately disabled.
+At the same time, the slow discharge of C{SS} is initiated.
 While the soft-start capacitor is discharging the gate drive signals remains disabled.
-Once $V{SS} = 0.5 \text{ V}$ and the overvoltage disappears from the input of the power supply, operation resumes through a regular soft-start of the converter as it is demonstrated in Figure 4.
+Once $C{SS} = 0.5 \text{ V}$ and the overvoltage disappears from the input of the power supply, operation resumes through a regular soft-start of the converter as it is demonstrated in Figure 5.